menu icon

 • Mirin - Can be substituted with the same amount of sake or rice vinegar for an alcohol-free version, but you will need to increase the amount of maple syrup used by 1-2 tablespoons.

-• Maple syrup - feel free to substitute with other sweeteners like brown sugar, coconut sugar, or agave syrup.
+• Maple syrup - Feel free to substitute with another sweetener such as brown sugar or honey.

 🔪How to make

-Teriyaki sauce before cooking in a pan on a white checkered teacloth.
+Ingredients for teriyaki sauce in a saucepan on a white folded checkered teacloth.

 ✔Helpful tips

-• Teriyaki sauce will further thicken up as it cools.
-Hence it is normal if it seems to be a little watery right after cooking.
+• Sauce will thicken as it cools - It is normal for it to be slightly runnier right after cooking.

 ❄Storing suggestions